mrkaleArduinoLib/gbj_htu21/README.md

 - Sensor address is `0x40` hardcoded and cannot be changed by any library method.
 - The library provides measured temperature in degrees of Celsius and relative humidity in percentage.
 - For conversion among various temperature unit scales and for calculating dew point temperature use library **gbjAppHelpers**.
+- At erroneous measurement of relative humidity or temperature the corresponding method returns erroneous value `999.0`.

 #### Particle hardware configuration